khalid-hussain/morals-and-behaviour/2-the-mind-and-repose.md

 whose deeds are good, should rejoice because only the Angels and the best of men are superior to him in these matters.

-25. Allāh says «Anyone who fears the majesty of Allāh, and controls himself against passion, he shall have Paradise for his refuge.» (Quran 79:40--41) These words encapsulate all virtue: _to control oneself against passion_ means in fact to turn away from one's natural tendency towards anger and lust,
+25. Allāh says, «Anyone who fears the majesty of Allāh, and controls himself against passion, he shall have Paradise for his refuge.» (Quran 79:40--41) These words encapsulate all virtue: _to control oneself against passion_ means in fact to turn away from one's natural tendency towards anger and lust,